-Wifi Remote Play is completely free, however if you wish you can show your appreciation and support future development by purchasing my donation app: for Android, my donation app from Google Play (note, not available for Nokia X); for Symbian Wifi Remote Play Donate from Nokia Store.
+Wifi Remote Play is completely free, however if you wish you can show your appreciation and support future development by purchasing my donation app: for Android, my donation app from Google Play; for Symbian Wifi Remote Play Donate from Opera Mobile.
 You can also donate through Paypal (Paypal account not required, supports debit or credit card) or Bitcoin (Bitcoin address 1LKCFto9SQGqtcvqZxHkqDPqNjSnfMmsow).
 Thanks!

 Wifi Remote Play Blog ~ Discussion Forums ~ Code Repository (Git)

 For Nokia/Symbian, this should work on any device running Symbian S60 5th edition (Symbian ^1) or better, and I've tested this on the Nokia 5800.
 For Android, this requires Android 2.3.3 or better.
 I've tested this successfully on the Samsung Galaxy Nexus runnng Android 4.3, and the Asus Nexus 7 (2013) running Android 4.4.

 I've tested it with Media Player Classic version 184.108.40.20617, and VLC version 2.1.2.
 Note that in old versions of Media Player Classic, the Previous/Next Track buttons won't work correctly - please upgrade to the latest version of MPC if you have this problem.

 Note that the Symbian version will only work with VLC versions earlier than 2.1.0!
 This is because VLC broke compatibility with older versions (a password is now required), and the Symbian version is no longer supported.
 Either use a version of VLC earlier than 2.1.0, or use MPC.